jiayiwus1x/Self-Assembly/README.md

 ## Description

 Ever wonder how the [Microbots](https://www.youtube.com/watch?v=ep2-W1X65KI) in Big Hero 6 knew how to assemble into all those different structures?
 In this project, we start with a bunch of particles in a periodic box that interact with a certain [Lennard-Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential).
-We train the particles to adjust their potential so that they if you shake the box hard enough, they eventually form a Pyramid.
+We train the particles to adjust their potential so that if you shake the box, they eventually form a Pyramid.
 You can change the ending structure into anything you want.

 ## Prerequire package